-Heavy Eyes is the debut album from Canadian indie-rock trio Basement Revolver.
-There’s an air of weariness pervading the album, with the sleepy title Heavy Eyes summing up a general exhaustion right down to the bone, as well as hinting at a heavier direction as they deftly merge 90s infused indie rock with fuzzy dreamy pop and poignant, yearning lyrics.
+Heavy Eyes (Sonic Unyon/Fear of Missing Out) is the debut album from Canadian dream pop band Basement Revolver.
+As its name suggests, there’s an air of hard-won wisdom and weariness pervading the album.
+Its sleepy title sums up a bone-deep exhaustion, and hints at a heavier direction as the band deftly merges ’90s-infused indie rock with fuzzy dreamy pop and poignant, yearning lyrics.
 Unable to disguise the emotion in her voice, songwriter Chrisy Hurn shares intimate stories and personal wounds from her past, revealing a deeply affecting and rewarding set of songs.

-To record their debut full-length, the band returned to local studio TAPE (Memoryhouse, Dirty Nil, Edgar Breau), where they had recorded their first EP.
-They had build up a solid relationship with producers Adam Bentley and Jordan Mitchell, as they continued to hone their signature sound.
-In this comfortable environment, they found the freedom to get heavier for some songs and more laid-back for others.
-As Chrisy explains; “It also gave me the confidence as a writer to not take myself so seriously, to let myself get cheesy or goofy with some songs.”
+To record their debut full-length, the band returned to Hamilton studio TAPE (Memoryhouse, Dirty Nil, Edgar Breau), where they had recorded their first two EPs.
+Working with producers Adam Bentley and Jordan Mitchell, they continued to hone their signature sound, finding the freedom to get heavier for some songs and more laid-back for others.

 Vocals/Guitar - Chrisy Hurn